Mahalakshmi metro station

-Mahalakshmi is a metro station on the Green Line of the Namma Metro serving Mahalakshmi Layout, ISKCON temple and surrounding areas in Bangalore, India.
+Mahalakshmi is an elevated metro station on the North-South corridor of the Green Line of Namma Metro serving Mahalakshmi Layout, ISKCON temple and surrounding areas in Bengaluru, India.
 It was opened to the public on 1 March 2014.

 Station layout

 Entry/Exits

 There are 3 Entry/Exit points – A, B and C. Commuters can use either of the points for their travel.